lambdacats/lambdacats/readme.md

 # The Famous Lambdacats!

-The lambdacats are a category of [lolcats] that generally involve humor from [Haskell], [functional programming], [type systems], and other related subjects.
+The lambdacats are a category of [lolcats] that generally involve humor about [Haskell], [functional programming], [type systems], and other related subjects.

 [lolcats]: https://en.wikipedia.org/wiki/Lolcat
 [Haskell]: https://en.wikipedia.org/wiki/Haskell_(programming_language)
 [functional programming]: https://en.wikipedia.org/wiki/Functional_programming
 [type systems]: https://en.wikipedia.org/wiki/Type_system

+This collection has been culled from sources far and wide.
+It now contains most of the originals as well as many other images inspired by or similar to the lambdacats.

 This is a service to the community, and, as such, I welcome all contributions, including (but not limited to) adding new lambdacats, updating the information